inference-labs-inc/dsperse/README.md

 # Slice the model (creates slices in the model directory by default)
 model_slicer.slice_model()

-# You can also specify an output directory and slicing strategy
+# You can also specify an output directory
 model_slicer.slice_model(
     output_dir="custom_output_dir",
-    strategy="single_layer",  # Slice by individual layers
     input_file="path/to/input.json"  # Sample input for analysis
 )
 ```